-On the supply side
+On the demand side On the supply side

-DPs develop innovative practice - a new idea, a new concept, a new method - and want to disseminate and share it.
+Policymakers and other potential users have an DPs develop innovative practice - a new idea, a

+interest in the findings new concept, a new

+because they fit into cur- rent policy priorities and so method - and want to disseminate and share it.

+they want the information.